LucasJanin/Flickr2DayOne/README.md

 ## Prerequirements

 Of cause you need [Node-Red](https://nodered.org).
-Be carfull, this progra is adictif ! :-) If I was a better programing person, I will code it on python :-)
+Be carfull, this sofwarre is very adictif ! :-) If I was a better programing person, I will code it on python :-)

 You need to isntall the [Day One CLI](https://dayoneapp.com/guides/tips-and-tutorials/command-line-interface-cli/) on your Mac: